Good Monday morning Utah! Thanks for reading “The Rundown”.

-📬 My inbox is open for you!
-Keep those story ideas, news tips and thoughts about the news coming.
+📬 Tell me what’s on your mind.
+Send me your story ideas, news tips, feedback, and thoughts about the news.
+I read every single message.
 Send me an email or find me on Twitter @SchottHappens.

 Get this newsletter delivered to your inbox every weekday morning.
 Sign up for free here.

 🚨 Evan McMullin preparing to take on Mike Lee